 7. Use list segmentation

 Everyone is unique, so don’t treat your subscribers all the same.
 You can improve your open rates by segmenting your subscribers into different groups based on their behaviour or demographic.
+(Validating subscribers’ email addresses is also a good way to boost your open rate.)

 This can be useful if you offer multiple products or services that you can target to specific groups, such as those with higher earnings and more expensive tastes that will be more likely to buy your higher-end products.